kwabenasapong/openpldoc/manual/source/mediamanager.rst

 .. image:: pics/images_select_image_group.png

-When an image is added to the mediamanager a dialog will ask in which group the image should be placed.
+When an image is added to the mediamanager, a dialog will ask in which group the image should be placed.
 The options are :guilabel:`No group`, :guilabel:`Existing group` or :guilabel:`New group`.